 Collapsing the boundaries between science and art, making tremble the walls of Berlin’s Acud Macht Neu, Eufonia took place between 1-3 November 2019.
-The festival explored the medium of sound beyond the notion of aural aesthetic experience, dissecting the sonic as a solid thing, as well as recognising the intangible as intrinsic to human reality.
-Through talks, workshops, performances and a gallery display, this event of knowledge were enacted to collectively better understand the impact of sound on human flesh.
+The festival explored the medium of sound beyond the notion of aural aesthetic experience, dissecting the sonic as a solid thing and recognising the intangible as intrinsic to human reality.
+Through talks, workshops, performances and a gallery display, this event of knowledge was enacted to collectively better understand the impact of sound on human flesh.

-Eufonia emphasised the stimulating power of sound over the human brain.
-It has been the sound’s potential to affect the neural system, as the main concern that united the three creative minds behind this happening.
+The festival emphasised the stimulating power of sound over the human brain.
+It has been the sound’s potential to affect the neural system as the main concern that united the three creative minds behind this happening.
 The festival events highlighted sound’s vibrational influence on our being, perception of reality and ways of communicating with the world.
-The festival’s performative research was divided into four different, interrelated, and interdependent blocks of education, innovation, art and health.
-The feeling of urgency, curiosity and willingness to expand and improve the quality of the contemporary living were the driving forces behind the programming.
+The festival’s performative research was divided into four interrelated blocks of education, innovation, art and health.
+The feeling of urgency, curiosity and willingness to expand and improve the quality of contemporary living were the driving forces behind the programming.

-The exhibition space invited one not to look, but rather to sit down, sink in and sense with the tingling skin.
-SUBPACK, a tactile audio system, for example, quietly and directly transfers low frequencies to the user’s body, underscored the fact that to listen to means to also absorb the sonic through the porosity of the cellular corporeality.
-Distinguishing different layers of immersion and reception of vibrations on the skin surface, in muscles due to tiniest changes of pressure, and through bones that lead to the inner ear, where the phenomenon of hearing comes into being, SUBPACK was there to highlight the innovative uses of tactility of sound, already employed in practice by music producers.
+The exhibition space invited one not to look but rather to sit down, sink in and sense with the tingling skin.
+SUBPACK, a tactile audio system, for example, quietly and directly transfers low frequencies to the user’s body, underscoring that listening also means absorbing the sonic through the porosity of the cellular corporeality.
+Distinguishing different layers of immersion and reception of vibrations on the skin surface, in muscles due to the tiniest changes of pressure, and through bones that lead to the inner ear, where the phenomenon of hearing comes into being, SUBPACK was there to highlight the innovative uses of tactility of sound, already employed in practice by music producers.

-During the debates between artists, scientists and medical practitioners the most important question that Eufonia in its explorations of sound has raised was exactly the one about silence.
-Immersed in the sonic pollution of the modern-day, how can one tune in and be able to resonate in harmony?; how can one understand silence, as a conscious mental activity?; or how can one actively listen, being aware of the constantly morphing relationship between the self and the other?
+During the debates between artists, scientists and medical practitioners, the most important question that Eufonia raised in its explorations of sound was exactly the one about silence.
+Immersed in the sonic pollution of the modern-day, how can one tune in and be able to resonate in harmony?; how can one understand silence as a conscious mental activity?; or how can one actively listen, being aware of the constantly morphing relationship between the self and the other?

-Perhaps, the scientific notion of natural frequency, every particle’s inherent quality, could help if first underwent a philosophical inquiry and later applied to social sciences for us to better understand what it means to live in sync.
-It is the concept of resonance, that will lead us towards living wholeness in diversity.
-However, the contemporaneity’s task is to learn how to vibrate in resonance with objects not only with the same natural frequency but most importantly to learn how to adapt, though the art of listening, to then know how to respond to various signals from the outside, with frequencies that match each other and let us resonate with the surrounding environment.
+Perhaps, the scientific notion of natural frequency, every particle’s inherent quality, could help if we first underwent a philosophical inquiry and later applied it to social sciences to understand better what it means to live in sync.
+The concept of resonance will lead us towards living wholeness in diversity.
+However, the contemporaneity’s task is to learn how to vibrate in resonance with objects not only with the same natural frequency but, most importantly, to learn how to adapt, through the art of listening, to know then how to respond to various signals from the outside, with frequencies that match each other and let us resonate with the surrounding environment.